felipelmc/felipelmc/README.md

 ### Hi there! 👋🏼 I'm Felipe Lamarca and...

-I am a data scientist from the [School of Applied Mathematics](https://emap.fgv.br/en) (FGV EMAp) and a social scientist from the [Superior School of Social Sciences](https://cpdoc.fgv.br/en) (FGV CPDOC).
+I am a data scientist from the [School of Applied Mathematics](https://emap.fgv.br/en) (FGV EMAp) and a social scientist from the [School of Social Sciences](https://cpdoc.fgv.br/en) (FGV CPDOC).
+Currently, I am pursuing a Master's degree in Political Science at the [Institute of Social and Political Studies](https://iesp.uerj.br/en/) (IESP-UERJ).
 I was born and raised in Rio de Janeiro, Brazil 🇧🇷, and I'm a proud Carioca.

 I'm mainly interested in the following topics: